 - Civility Home

 - Discrimination, Harassment & Retaliation Resources for Students

-Can I have a lawyer represent me for either the informal conference or the formal hearing?
+Can I have an attorney represent me for either the disciplinary conference or the formal hearing?

 The advisor will be there to help prepare you for the hearing and to help you present your case.
 Your advisor can ask questions for you and advise you of what questions to ask.